VolkerSiep/SigmaMu/doc/source/tutorial/second_thermo_fit.rst

 ====================================================
 The previous example was a master-piece example of using a sledgehammer to crack a nut.

+This example is slightly more complex and realistic, namely to model the vapour pressure of water over an aqueous solution of ``NaCl``.
+For this, we extract some values from :cite:`Washburn_1928`.

 .. todo::

   - Find data for e.g. aqueous NaCl (freezing temperature and vapour pressure as function of temperature).